blackberry/BB10-WebWorks-Samples/pushCapture/README.md

 # Push Capture Sample Application

-The Push Capture sample app demonstrates how to write a BlackBerry 10 WebWorks application that is able to receive pushes.
+The Push Capture sample app (post coming soon!) demonstrates how to write a BlackBerry 10 WebWorks application that is able to receive pushes.

 Consult the **PushService** and **PushPayload** classes from the API reference for useful examples and a full description of how to use the push APIs.
 The API reference can be found [here](https://developer.blackberry.com/html5/apis/).
 Look under the **Push** heading from the menu